EDyugaeva/SocksTestApp/README.md

 * database PostgreSQL with Liquibase for schema versioning
 * RestAPI (only post and get requests)
 * Mokito for test controller
-* controller advisor (@RestControllerAdvice) for hadling exceptions
+* controller advisor (@RestControllerAdvice) for handling exceptions

 ### Functionality